aflaag/nix/README.md

 - if possible, remove separator when there are no active windows
 - if possible, remove hyprland/window when there are no active windows
 - fix tray menu graphics

-## neovim

-- change theme with matugen somehow?
-- consider switching to nvf (?)

 ## zsh